kmehltretter82/frama-c-linux/KERNEL.md

    survived adversarial review, the MTE lock ordering is detected in the full current translation unit, and the hugetlb publication invariant has an Eva before/fixed model.
 A compile-tested four-patch candidate now changes the full-source MTE result from one violation to none.
+The retained `counted_by` metadata now also drives a low-noise bounds checker; its first exact `irqchip.c` scenario validates sensitivity but finds no real-source violation.
    Runtime reproducers, maintainer review, conservative architecture models, and additional bounded scenarios now precede RISC-V and broader subsystem coverage.